trunk-io/docs/check/configuration/supported/markdown-link-check.md

 # markdown-link-check

-**markdown-link-check** is a linter for Markdown.
+[**markdown-link-check**](https://github.com/tcort/markdown-link-check#readme) is a linter for Markdown.

-You can enable the markdown-link-check plugin with
+You can enable the markdown-link-check linter with:

 ```shell
 trunk check enable markdown-link-check